Agriculture (AG)

 AG 4375.
 Senior Design in Agricultural Mechanics.

-This course deals with application of technical and non-technical skills, and knowledge using a multidisciplinary team-based approach.
-Students will solve real-world problems related to product and process development in agricultural mechanics.
-The topics include systematic product development, development of business plans, project management, cost estimation, documentation and presentation, prototyping, fabrication and concurrent development.
-Prerequisite: AG 2374 and AG 3353 and AG 4361 all with grades of "C" or better.
+This course covers the application of technical and non-technical skills and general knowledge of agricultural mechanics using a multidisciplinary, team-based approach.
+Students solve real-world problems related to product and process development in agricultural mechanics.
+Topics include systematic product development, business planning, project management, cost estimation, documentation and presentation, prototyping, fabrication, and concurrent development.
+Students work with clients to plan, design, and fabricate projects that meet specified needs while maintaining a budget and managing production timelines.
+Prerequisite: AG 2374 and AG 3353 and AG 4361 with grades of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Grade Mode: Standard Letter